icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [global seo](https://www.globalseo.ai/integrations/angular) - Translate Angular app with AI.
 * [deep-chat](https://github.com/OvidijusParsiunas/deep-chat) - Fully customizable AI chatbot component for your website.
 * [abbi-ng-ai-image-descriptor](https://github.com/slsfi/abbi-ng-ai-image-descriptor) - Angular web app for AI-generated image descriptions.
 You need an OpenAI API key to use the tool.
+* [ng-flexbot](https://github.com/arolleaguekeng/ng-flexbot) - An open-source Angular UI library designed to create chatbots with just a few lines of code.
+It allows you to select from various models, such as GPT and Google Gemini, and customize the chatbot’s behavior using a prompt context.

 #### Analytics